 - 1. Shut off all other gas fired appliances. - 2.
-Start the furnace and run it for at least 3 minutes. - 3.
+Start and run the furnace in high fire for at least 3 minutes. - 3.
 Measure the time (in seconds) required for the gas meter to complete one revolution. - 4.
-Convert the time per revolution to cubic feet of gas per hour using Table 6 (page 34). - Multiply the gas flow rate in cubic ft per hr by the heating value of the gas in Btu per cubic ft to obtain the input rate in Btuh.
-See example.
+Convert the time per revolution to cubic feet of gas per hour using Table 5 (page 28). - Multiply the gas flow rate in cubic feet per hr by the heating value of the gas in Btu per cubic ft to obtain the input rate in Btuh.
+See example below.